-The division commander (here he means the French division commander) sent for me and asked me -- said he understood that I was going to see the corps commander and I wanted to know what I was going there for.
-And I told him exactly.
+The [French] division commander sent for me, asked me, said he understood that I was going to see the corps commander and he wanted to know what I was going there for.
+I told him exactly.
 Well, he said he would prefer that I restrain myself and not do that.
 He said, "You are a very young officer and this is a very serious matter."
-I said, "That's the reason I am going there.
-It is a very serious matter and I am representing the division commander.
-And I have got to consider him and his rank and his position and the fact that this is the first unit and the first engagement.
-Just then the corps Chief of Staff, I think, arrived.
-He was very much exercised when he found out what I was going to do and he begged me not to embarrass the corps commander at this particular moment.
+I said, "That's the reason I am going there, General.
+It is a very serious matter and I'm representing the division commander.
+I have got to consider him and his rank and his position, and the fact that this is the first unit and the first engagement.
+Just then the corps chief of staff, I think, arrived.
+He was very much exercised when he found what I was going to do, and he begged me not to embarrass the corps commander at this particular moment.
 Well, I said, "I'm going to report it to General Sibert and he will report it, of course, to General Pershing."

 Meanwhile, a message had come in from General Pershing's headquarters, wanting a report direct from me.
 Of course, they were still in the business of trying to command minor units.
-And I explained that would have to go ahead and report this to General Sibert and I was going to say this because it is a very, very serious matter and I don't have to be a general to see that.
-I said I wish you would tell your corps commander so he can interest himself in it right away.
-Because the order still stands and General Pershing, I know, will want to know about it right away and General Sibert must know about it right away.
-And we had quite a scene there.
-I reported this to General Sibert and then I reported it to General Pershing.
+I explained that I would have to go ahead and report to General Sibert and I was going to say this because, I said, "it is a very, very serious matter and I don't have to be a general to see that."
+I said, "I wish you would tell your corps commander so he can interest himself in it right away, because the order still stands and General Pershing, I know, would want to know about it right away, and General Sibert must know about it right away."
+We had quite a scene there.
+I reported this to General Sibert and I reported it to General Pershing.